Risk, Resilience and Reward: Impacts of Shifting to Digital Sex Work: Results

-\textbf{Greater digital exposure.} In order to effectively market their services and offer content clients were willing to purchase , our participants found that online-only sex work required them to be ``more online'' and more explicit online.
+In order to effectively market their services and offer content clients were willing to purchase , our participants found that online-only sex work required them to be ``more online'' and more explicit online.

-Participants explained that online-only sex work meant revealing far more intimate details about their work and themselves, which could in turn be used to hurt them: \begin{quote} ``The difference between people finding out that I had seen a client without me intending them to find out versus people finding a porn clip of mine without me intending them to see it is notionally night and day and logistically for my life.
-It feels much more unsafe for someone to see a porn clip.''
-(P24) \end{quote} \begin{quote}``Even if we're being careful there's always a risk of having your body on the internet that much.''
-(P15)\end{quote}
+Participants explained that online-only sex work meant revealing far more intimate details about their work and themselves, which could in turn be used to hurt them.
+P15 captured this feeling succinctly, explaining that ``even if we're being careful there's always a risk to having your body on the internet that much.''

-Specifically, being ``more online'' increased participants' risk of doxxing, outing (having others in their life discover that they did sex work), and stalking. \begin{quote} ``I'm always at risk of doxxing or outing, if someone finds my content and decides they want to try and ruin my life.
-I also feel a bit at risk of being stalked or having someone try to find me who has bad intentions.''
-(P11) \end{quote}
+Specifically, being ``more online'' increased participants' risk of doxxing, outing (having others in their life discover that they did sex work), and stalking.

 Stalking is a concern for all sex workers, as documented in prior work~\cite{gill2012violence,mcdonald2021s}.
 However, for those engaged in online-only sex work, the breadth of their audience also expanded their potential stalkers.
-One participant described a particularly chilling incident: \begin{quote}``I took a selfie in the bathroom and I upload[ed] that one to [social media site], there was a guy that went to the same bathroom and posted that selfie of him in that bathroom under mine, like I know where you are.
-So that kind of stalker things are the one that makes me more scared...''
-(P13) \end{quote}
+One participant described a particularly chilling incident: \begin{quote}``I took a selfie in the bathroom and I upload[ed] that one to [social media site], there was a guy that went to the same bathroom and posted that selfie of him in that bathroom under mine, like I know where you are. '' (P13) \end{quote}